pookdeveloper/fzf_delete/README.md

-delete d h       # Shows only directories (including hidden) delete f h       # Shows only files (including hidden) delete a h       # Shows files and directories (including hidden)
+delete d h       # Shows only directories (including hidden) delete f h       # Shows only files (including hidden) delete a h       # Shows files and directories (including hidden) delete dup       # Shows duplicate files and folders for removal
 ```

+---

+## Duplicate Removal

+When you run `delete dup`, the function scans the current directory (and optionally subdirectories) for duplicate files and folders.
+Duplicates are detected based on file content (using checksums) or folder structure.
+You can interactively select which duplicates to remove using `fzf`, and confirm deletion with `gum`.

+- Only non-original duplicates are shown for removal.
+- Confirmation is required before deletion.
+- Both files and folders can be deduplicated.

 ---